Research projects and reports related to the McIntosh Run Watershed and MRWA.

 2016.
 Arthur Fitzpatrick, Department of Earth Sciences, Dalhousie University (Honours thesis supervised by L. Plug and C. Walls)

-In this study, we seek to classify and quantify land use change over the past century within the McIntosh Run Watershed (located in Halifax Regional Municipality) using high-resolution historical air photos and satellite imagery.
+In this study, Fitzpatrick et al., classify and quantify land use change over the past century within the McIntosh Run Watershedusing high-resolution historical air photos and satellite imagery.
 We classify land into six classes (forest, barrens, water, wetland, high density urban and low density urban), and establish a timeline of urbanization within the watershed.
 Since 1931, the watershed has transformed from a largely forested environment with some scattered agricultural use, to forest with no agriculture, and considerable low and high density urban development.
 These changes are predicted to have increased surface runoff, resulting in more pronounced and frequent flood peaks within the McIntosh Run river.